jjdproductions/SendFuuds/README.md

 - [x] User stays logged in across restarts.
 - [x] User can log out.
 - [x] User must enter correct login/sign up credentials
-- [x] User can enter the expiration date of their groceries and post it to a home feed.
+- [x] User can enter the expiration date and description of their food and post it to their personal list of foods.
+- [x] User can share their post publicly to the home feed.
-- [x] User has the option to post an image from their photo gallery or camera.
+- [x] User can post an image from either their photo gallery or camera.
 - [x] User can search and add friends.
-- [x] User can only see his own posts and his friends' posts on the home feed.
+- [x] User can only see their own posts and his friends' posts on the home feed.
 - [x] User gets notified when their food is about to expire.
-- [ ] User can remove their own posts.
+- [x] User can remove their own posts from the personal list.
+- [x] User can comment on other user's posts.
+- [x] User gets notified when their food is about to expire.

+**Optional Nice-to-have Stories**
+- [ ] Once a food is expired, the food should be deleted from the User's personal list and home feed.
 - [ ] User can notify friends about getting or sharing their soon-to-expire food.
-- [ ] User can see recent notifications in a page on the application.
-- [ ] Once a food is expired, User is no longer be able to see the food on their home feed.

-**Optional Nice-to-have Stories**
-- [ ] User can chat with other users.
 - [ ] User can click the image of a post which would send the poster a notification saying that the user is interested in their food.
-- [ ] User can have their own personal feed with their food and once the food is about to expire, the user is asked whether or not they want to share their food with others.
 - [ ] At the end of each month, show how much food was wasted.
 - [ ] Users have a profile page
 - [ ] Users can see mutual friends.